dart-lang/language/working/base-interface-final/feature-specification.md

 ### Adding methods

-It's a compile-time error to have an `implements` clause and not contain definitions of every member in the type that you claim to implement.
+It's a compile-time error to have an `implements` clause on a non-`abstract` class unless it contains definitions of every member in the type that you claim to implement.
 This is a *useful* error because it ensures that any member someone can access on a type is actually defined and will succeed.
 It helps you in case you forget to implement something.

-But it also means that if a *new* member is added to a class then every single class implementing that class's interface now has a new compile-time error since none of them have that member.
+But it also means that if a *new* member is added to a class then every single class implementing that class's interface now has a new compile-time error since they are very unlikely to coincidentally already have that member.

 This makes it hard to add new members to existing public types in packages.
 Since anyone could be implementing that type's interface, any new member is